xaionaro-go/picapi/README.md

 * `httpserver` is a wrapper around an http router (currently we use `fasthttprouter`) and `imageprocessor` to serve incoming HTTP requests.
 * `main` (`cmd/picapid`) is the entry-point/executable package.
 * `config` is just a structure to configure the `main`.

+# Image Processors

+You mean switch it to another image processor in file `imageprocessor/image_processor.go`.
+See [benchmarks](imageprocessor/README.md).